Recreation room

 A recreation room (also known as a rec room, rumpus room, play room, playroom, games room, or ruckus room) is a room used for a variety of purposes, such as parties, games and other everyday or casual activities.
-The term recreation room is common in the United States, while the term rumpus room is common in Australia, New Zealand and Canada; in the United Kingdom, the preferred term is games room.
-Often children and teenagers entertain their friends in their home's rec room, which is often located in the basement, away from the main living areas of the house.
+The term recreation room is most prevalent in the United States, while rumpus room is more common in Australia, New Zealand and Canada.
+In the United Kingdom, the most common term is games room, or sometimes den.
+Some, however, will have a room specific to one particular game or entertainment unit often found in a recreation room, or some have a snug, which is a smaller cosy room for watching films and playing video games.
+Often children and teenagers entertain their friends in their home's recreation room, which is often located in the basement, away from the main living areas of the house.
 Usually it is a larger space than a living room, enabling the area to serve multiple purposes and entertain moderately large groups.

 Contents

 Recreation rooms can have many themes and contents, depending on their intended use.

 Entertainment

 Recreation rooms are normally centered on some form of entertainment, typically an audio/video setup.
 This can consist of something as elaborate as a projection screen with surround sound or something as simple as a base model television.